tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 The refactored code (a.k.a. "more functional") **is not functional**, but it gets close.
-This is to avoid introducing functional abstractions like pipes, monads, etc., on top of JS/TS which is not a functional language but a mixed one as the underlying project is pretty short.
+This is to avoid introducing functional abstractions like pipes, monads, etc., on top of a non-functional (mixed) language like JS/TS since the underlying project was pretty short.

+The code difference given above is the target of this case study to be strongly addressed here.

 ## Getting Started on Noticing Details